4 Factors That Boost Sales On Winery Websites

 According to the Baymard Institute, the average documented shopping-cart abandonment rate is 69.23%.
 That means that for every 3 people who add products to their shopping cart, about 2 of them will peace out.
 What do you think the abandonment rate is for your winery’s site?

-I’ll tell you a secret: amidst the work I’ve been doing for wineries, I’ve been slowly chunking away on development of a secret project for wineries.
+I’ll tell you a secret: amidst the work I’ve been doing for wineries, I’ve been slowly chunking away on development of the perfect e-commerce solution for wineries.
 While doing this, I’ve been meticulously studying the online shopping systems of many different winery websites to see what’s working and what isn’t.

 To be brutally honest, I’ve been seeing a lot more bad shopping experiences than good ones.